dodo920306/2023_Introduction_to_Image-Processing_Computer-Vision_and_Deep-Learning_HW1_in_NCKU/README.md

 $ New-NetFirewallRule -DisplayName "WSL" -Direction Inbound -InterfaceAlias "vEthernet (WSL)" -Action Allow
 ```

-as the administrator and try again.
+as the administrator on Windows and try again.

 Finally, use